DavinZhang/os-training-camp/README.md

 * Rust: Learn to use cargo (new, build, run, check, test ...)
 * `cargo build --release` can optimize the project before release
 * more specific docs about Cargo: [Cargo Docs](https://doc.rust-lang.org/cargo/index.html)
-* completed 8 rustling exercises
+* Completed 8 rustling exercises
 * Too busy in the daytime, even have a dinner with colegues at night

 ## 2023-03-28